 As the name indicates, Highway is indeed right on the highway - though the Hamptons version of a highway is a two-way road, so that’s not something to worry about.
 The menu at this restaurant between East Hampton and Wainscott kind of jumps all over the place - from crab and papaya salad to seafood pastas to eggplant parm - but they pull it all off.
-This summer, they’re doing take out only, and they’re also doing sushi prepared by a chef from Greenwich Village’s Shuko, which has the same owner.

 While it doesn’t look like much from the outside, The Maidstone is a boutique hotel with lots of character.
-In past years, the restaurant space was a Scandinavian place called The Living Room, but it’s been renovated, and is now simply called The Maidstone.
-The menu is now made up of local, seasonal American options like seared Montauk fluke and big fresh salads.
+In past years, the restaurant space was a Scandinavian place called The Living Room, but it’s been renovated and is now simply called The Maidstone.
+The menu is made up of local, seasonal American options like seared Montauk fluke and big fresh salads.
 So while you won’t find Swedish meatballs or smoked trout here anymore, the food is still very good.

 Goldberg's Famous Bagels & Deli

-Goldberg’s are in almost every town here now, and definitely the best bagel situation out East.
+Goldberg’s are in almost every town here now, and definitely the best bagel option out East.
 You want lox.
 You want cream cheese.
-You want lots and lots of bagels – particularly a sunflower seed flagel.
+You want lots and lots of bagels - particularly a sunflower seed flagel.

 Bostwick's Chowder House

 It’s not our favorite restaurant out East, but it’s the one that we wind up going to the most.
 Bostwick’s is the perfect spot to visit when you can’t decide where else to go, or just don’t have the energy to cook yourself.
 It’s quick, it’s casual, and the food is pretty good.
-The menu is seafood heavy, but there’s something fried, grilled, or on a bun for everyone.
-Our top picks: the hot lobster roll, the seared tuna, and the burrito-sized. fish tacos.
+The menu is seafood-heavy, but there’s something fried, grilled, or on a bun for everyone.
+Our top picks: the hot lobster roll, the seared tuna, and the burrito-sized fish tacos.
 There’s also a second location in Three Mile Harbor (north of East Hampton town) called Bostwick’s On The Harbor with great views, though the menu is different.

 Cove Hollow Tavern